microbus-io/fabric/docs/blocks/codegen.md

 ### General

-The `general` section of `service.yaml` defines the `host` name of the microservice and its human-friendly `description`.
+The `general` section of `service.yaml` defines the `host` name of the microservice and a human-friendly `description`.
 The hostname is required.
-It will be how the microservice is addressed by other microservices.
+It is how the microservice will be addressed by other microservices.
 A hierarchical naming scheme for hostnames such as `myservice.mydomain.myproduct` can help avoid conflicts.

 ```yaml
 # General